 You woke up to your phone.
 It was Mom.
-She thought it was morning — maybe she wanted to know if you'd eaten breakfast, or when you were coming, or where she was.
-You talked her back to calm.
-You told her to go back to sleep.
-You said you loved her.
-She said she loved you.
+They thought it was morning, maybe they wanted to know if you'd eaten breakfast, or when you were coming, or where they was.
+You talked their back to calm.
+You told their to go back to sleep.
+You said you loved them.
+They said they loved you.

 And now you're lying in the dark, heart still going, waiting to see if the phone rings again.